Javier Navea

-Luis Javier Navea Tolmos (born 11 May 2003) is a Peruvian footballer who plays as an attacking midfielder for Danish 2nd Division side Vendsyssel FF.
+Luis Javier Navea Tolmos "El Cachudo" (born 11 May 2003) is a Peruvian footballer who plays as an attacking midfielder.

 Club career

 Alianza Lima

 Navea started at Alianza Lima as an 11-year-old in 2015.
 Six years later, in March 2021, he officially became part of the first-team squad.
 Navea got his official debut for the club on 29 October 2025, in a Peruvian Primera División game against Cienciano, where Navea was in the starting line-up.

 Navea did not get any further first-team appearances until July 2022, which is why he was loaned out to the Brazilian club Grêmio Novorizontino for the rest of the year.
 He only played for the club's U20/reserve team, however, where he greatly impressed, according to several media outlets.
 He did, however, return to Alianza after the end of the year.

-In July 2023, he was then loaned out to Peruvian Primera División side Unión Comercio until the end of the year.
+In July 2023, he was loaned out to Peruvian Primera División side Unión Comercio until the end of the year.
 At the end of February, the loan spell was extended until the end of 2024.

 In March 2025, Navea was once again loaned out, this time to Alianza Atlético for the rest of 2025.

 Vendsyssel FF

 On 15 August 2025, it was confirmed that Navea had joined Danish 2nd Division side Vendsyssel FF on a deal until June 2027.
+He left the club again in January 2026 after getting his contract terminated by mutual consent.